 •Interpret and present the outcomes.

-1. To simulate your process model, click the Simulation View button on the ribbon.
+1. To simulate your process model, click the Simulation View button in the ribbon.
 If your diagram does not have any errors your process will display in read-only simulation mode.

 If your process model is stored in Bizagi Modeler cloud repository, and you want to run a simulation, your Model must be locked for edition (checked-out).
 Refer to Editing Cloud Models for more information.

 2. The shapes that require information will be highlighted according to the simulation level in scope.